 Transmission oil is a brightly colored lubricant that keeps the transmission running smoothly.
 Gear oil does this by performing many functions, including lubricating, cooling, protecting, and conditioning the transmission and its many moving parts. transmission fluid.
 This fluid is usually colored red or green to distinguish it from other lubricants.

 Engine oil also neutralizes acids formed from oxidized fuels and lubricants (detergents), improves piston ring seals, and cools the engine.
-The oil in an engine oil-based product breaks down and burns when used in an engine, and becomes contaminated with particles and chemicals that make it a less effective lubricant.
+The oil in an engine oil-based product breaks down and burns when used in an engine and becomes contaminated with particles and chemicals that make it a less effective lubricant.

 Traditional oils form a thin lubricating film on gears and other mechanical parts, while oils with higher viscosity coat a thicker film, providing a firmer finish that protects large construction equipment from wear.
 Lubricating oil protects the engine by forming an insulating film between the surfaces of adjacent moving parts to minimize direct contact between them reducing frictional heat and reducing wear.